kuzminrobin/fcl/fcl_doc/mdBook.md

     i() {}
   } // Loop body ends.
 ```
 The subsequent loop body, if any, is cached similar to the repeated function calls.
-If, upon end, its subtree is identical to that of the preceeding loop body, then the repeating loop body is removed from the call graph and the repeat count of the preceding loop body is incremented.
+If, upon end, that loop body's subtree is identical to that of the preceeding loop body, then the repeating loop body is removed from the call graph and the repeat count of the preceding loop body is incremented.
 If, upon end, the subsequent loop body's subtree differs, then
 * it is retained in the call graph,
 * the repeat count of the preceding loop body is flushed to the log,
 * the latest loop body's subtree is flushed.